 You splurged for the energy-efficient, triple pane windows — and now one’s broken.
 Temperature fluctuations, natural disasters, human error…there are many reasons a window could break.
 When you’re staring at a broken window, you may wonder, can I just replace the glass in my window, or do I need to replace the whole window?
 Get our thoughts below.

 Replacement Window Glass Options

-With IGU replacement, the broken pane will be removed, the frame cleaned up, the IGU popped in and then sealed in place.
-With caulking or weatherstripping to block drafts, your window will be as good as new at a fraction of the price of a replacement window.
+With IGU replacement, the broken pane is removed, the frame cleaned up, the IGU popped in and then sealed in place.
+With caulking or weather-stripping to block drafts, your window will be as good as new at a fraction of the price of a replacement window.

-You can remove and replace broken glass yourself if you are on a tight budget, however it is tricky.
-If you need special glass (such as glass with low-e coating), you’ll need to special-order it from a manufacturer.
+You can remove and replace broken glass yourself if you are on a tight budget; however, it is tricky.
+If you need a special glass (such as glass with Low-E coating), you’ll need to special-order it from a manufacturer.

 If something goes wrong while your windows are under warranty, contact the manufacturer before you replace broken window glass.
 By replacing the glass in the window with an IGU, you could unintentionally void the warranty.

 When to Replace the Window